What You’ll Learn 🛠️

 NET

-Starting TCP/IP port for MU data connection.
-(It is possible to define the starting port on the master measurement unit.)
+Starting TCP/IP port for MU data connection – It is possible to define the starting port on the master measurement unit.

-For example, if the starting port is 8998, this port is used by the first measurement unit.
-The second measurement unit will use port 8997.
-The port 8999 is fixed and can't be changed.
-This port needs to be opened on master and slave units.
+For example, if the starting port is 8998, this port will be used by the first measurement unit.
+The second measurement unit will use 8997.

 None